cypator/splate-api/source/index.html.md

 ## Subscription
-Subscription request sent from Cypator to Maker.
+Subscription request sent from Cypator to Maker. this message will be used for both subscribe and unsubscribe instrument.

 ### Request parameter